MBL-Sample-Data-Stories/.github/profile/README.md

 ## How do I publish our sample data?
 Contact XX when you believe your private repository is ready to go public.
 Some criteria the organization reviewers will use include:
 - Sample data files should total to <2GB
-- Sample data should be in located in a dedicated folder within the repository and/or hosted elsewhere (and accessed remotely by the notebook(s))
+- Sample data should be:
+  -- located in a dedicated folder within the repository; and/or -- hosted elsewhere, and accessed remotely by the notebook(s)
 - Computational notebooks should be _runnable_ on a widely-used execution environment for lightweight notebooks, such as [Binder](https://mybinder.org/) or [MATLAB Online](https://www.mathworks.com/products/matlab-online.html)